All Episodes

 So there are all sorts of different forms of deodorants and antiperspirants coming out now.

-There are wipes, there are sprays, there are even lotions and creams and serum formulas inspired by skincare.
+There are wipes, there are sprays, there are even lotions and creams and serum formulas inspired by skin care.

 So we really look at every attribute.

-Coming up, we're going to put some of these ideas to the test with the most popular natural deodorants, sick spray, antiperspirants, everything, all that's getting tested today.
+We're going to put some of these ideas to the test with the most popular natural deodorants, sick spray, antiperspirants, everything, all that's getting tested today.

-Welcome to come on next to me.
+Welcome, come on next to me.

-You're going to help me out here.
+You're going to help me out there.

 So here's the deal.

-The first issue is the BO test.
+The first is the BO test.

 Yes.